raml-org/raml-spec/versions/raml-10/raml-10.md

 When payloads contain ambiguous types due to unions or inheritance, it is often impossible to discriminate the concrete type of an individual object at runtime.
 For example, when deserializing the payload into a statically typed language, this problem can occur.

-A RAML processor MAY provide an implementation that automatically selects a concrete type from a set of possible types, but a simpler alternative is to store some unique value associated with the type inside the object.
+A RAML processor MAY provide an implementation that automatically selects a concrete type from a set of possible types, but a simpler alternative is to store a unique value associated with the type inside the object.

 You MAY set the name of an object property using the `discriminator` facet.
 The name of the object property MAY be used to discriminate the concrete type.
-The `discriminatorValue` stores the actual value that MAY identify the type of an individual object.
+You MAY use the `discriminatorValue` to store the value that identifies the type of an individual object.
 By default, the value of `discriminatorValue` is the name of the type.

 Here's an example that illustrates how to use `discriminator`: